Mountain Flying Safety

 - During the summer, terminate flying activities no later than 1:00 PM MDT.

-- Do ask for advise and assistance from FBO, FAA personnel, local mountain qualified flight instructors and pilots.
+- Do ask for advice and assistance from FBO, FAA personnel, local mountain qualified flight instructors and pilots.
 These individuals will be friendly and willing to help.